aliyun/aliyun-oss-ios-sdk/README.md

 ## [README of Chinese](https://github.com/aliyun/aliyun-oss-ios-sdk/blob/master/README-CN.md)

+## About OSS SDK for iOS V2
+>- OSS SDK for iOS V2 ([alibabacloud-oss-swift-sdk-v2](https://github.com/aliyun/alibabacloud-oss-swift-sdk-v2)) beta version has been released, it is a major rewrite of OSS SDK for iOS V1 (aliyun-oss-ios-sdk).
+>- V2 simplifies underlying operations such as identification authentication, automatic retry of failed requests, and error handling.
+It provides flexible parameter configuration methods and rich advanced operations, such as paginator and transmission managers.
+This comprehensively improves development efficiency and experience.

 ## Introduction

 This document mainly describes how to install and use the OSS iOS SDK.
 This document assumes that you have already activated the Alibaba Cloud OSS service and created an *AccessKeyID* and an *AccessKeySecret*.
 In the document, *ID* refers to the *AccessKeyID* and *KEY* indicates the *AccessKeySecret*.
 If you have not yet activated or do not know about the OSS service, log on to the [OSS Product Homepage](http://www.aliyun.com/product/oss) for more help.